 Sweet Prairie Home was founded by a mother and daughter team in a small shop off Route 66 in 2013 after many years spent making fudge for festivals and holiday markets.
 Each batch is made by hand in a water bath kettle using the highest-quality ingredients possible, with seasonal flavors including caramel apple pie, carrot cake, eggnog, gingerbread, and chocolate cherry walnut.
 The duo has also mastered a fudge that’s made with fructose and isomalt instead of white sugar.
 Because the wholesale operation is booming, the shop is only open when the team is processing orders, so if you’re planning on dropping by make sure you call ahead to make an appointment!

 Located on the historic Sponge Docks in Tarpon Springs, Florida, The Fudge Factory has been turning out handmade fudge since 1988.
 Made using an old family recipe, copper kettles, a marble slab, and a paddle, it doesn’t get more traditional than this.
 14 flavors are available there, including chocolate peanut butter, chocolate mint, rocky road, maple walnut, and penuche walnut.

 Ryba’s Fudge Shops

-A Mackinac tradition for more than 60 years, today Ryba’s spends its summers on the island and moves to its winter home in Fraser, Michigan, from November to April (there are also two locations in Chicago).
+A Mackinac tradition for more than 60 years, today Ryba’s has two locations on both Mackinac Island and in Chicago.
 Its fudge is made by hand on big marble slabs, with flavors including Oreo, chocolate pecan, chocolate macadamia, German chocolate, and maple pecan.